yuin/sesame/README.md

 }
 ```

-Source and destination arguments are always pointers.
+Source and destination arguments are always struct pointers.

 #### Converter
 Converters convert a value from A to B and B to A. Converters work even if source object is nil.
+Converters always create a new value unlike Mappers that always overwrite existing values.

 Converter has methods like the following: